t0ffe/t0ffe/README.md

 📖 Studies
 ---

-🌱 I’m currently coding things!
 You can take a peek at my 📚[course exercises](https://github.com/stars/t0ffe/lists/course-exercises)  repository list.

 🕶️ Business
 ---
 Open for work! 🏢
-If you took a look at my repos and something interests, don't hesitate to contact me!
-I have my CV ready to go! 🗞️
 (interested in 💻 _IT positions_ starting 📆 _whenever_)